disanman/ab_tester/README.md

 # What is AB Tester (this package)?
 [WIP]
 It's a set of utilities written on Python for evaluating AB Tests, like:
-  - [O] Sample size calculation by using different methodologies:
+  - [ ] Sample size calculation by using different methodologies:
       - [X] Approximate approach by using n=16·σ²/Δ²
       - [X] Similar approach to the one used in R with the function....
       - [X] Similar approach to the one used in the nice [Evan-Miller calculator](http://www.evanmiller.org/ab-testing/sample-size.html#!20;85;5;5;0)